arbhoj/dkp-pseudo-onprem-setup/provision/labs/docs/images/dkp_2_install.md

 > Note: As demonstrated in the following command, it is best practice to generate the resource manifest first using the `--dry-run -o yaml` flags and then deploy it to the cluster using `kubectl create -f`

 ```
-dkp create cluster preprovisioned --cluster-name $${CLUSTER_NAME} --control-plane-endpoint-host ${aws_elb.konvoy_control_plane.dns_name} --control-plane-replicas 1 --worker-replicas 4 --pre-provisioned-inventory-file preprovisioned_inventory.yaml --ssh-private-key-file ${var.cluster_name} --dry-run -o yaml > deploy-$${CLUSTER_NAME}.yaml
+dkp create cluster preprovisioned --cluster-name ${CLUSTER_NAME} --control-plane-endpoint-host tf-lb-20231220115246132800000011-1726386189.us-west-2.elb.amazonaws.com --control-plane-replicas 1 --worker-replicas 4 --pre-provisioned-inventory-file preprovisioned_inventory.yaml --ssh-private-key-file dkp-lab-01-dkp --dry-run -o yaml > deploy-${CLUSTER_NAME}.yaml

 ```

 > Note:
 > - Since this is a lab setup, only a single node has been provisioned for control plane but a load-balancer has been provisioned to demonstrate that capability.
-So, either use the control-plane ip or the load-balancer dns name ${aws_elb.konvoy_control_plane.dns_name} as a value for the `--control-plane-endpoint-host` flag.
+So, either use the control-plane ip or the load-balancer dns name tf-lb-20231220115246132800000011-1726386189.us-west-2.elb.amazonaws.com as a value for the `--control-plane-endpoint-host` flag.
 Please read [this](https://docs.d2iq.com/dkp/2.6/pre-provisioned-define-control-plane-endpoint-1) for more details.
 > - In many on-prem environments including vSphere based environments where no external load-balancer (e.g. F5) is present, kube-vip is used to serve as the load-balancer for the control plane.
 Please read [this](https://docs.d2iq.com/dkp/2.6/pre-provisioned-built-in-virtual-ip) for more details on kube-vip.

 > For more details reference the following documentation link and also try running `dkp create cluster preprovisioned -h` to see other flags supported by this command